-Development of the Waterwise Garden began during the Spring 2010 semester with the construction of the garden pavilion.
-The first major area of plantings was installed in Fall 2011 with the help of students and volunteers (see video, right).
-Students began excavating soil and moving supplies into the remaining undeveloped area of the Waterwise Garden in early March 2012.
-The Garden’s patio area connects with the west side of Ensminger Pavilion.
+Development of the Waterwise Garden began with the construction of the garden pavilion in Spring 2010.
+The first plant beds were installed in Fall 2011 with the help of students and volunteers.
+Students excavated soil and moved supplies into the remaining undeveloped area of the Waterwise Garden in early March 2012.

-To support the ideas of sustainable design, the Waterwise Garden focuses on water consumption and how, through meticulous design and careful attention to plant selection, a beautiful, functional, and environmentally stable landscape can be achieved.
+To support the ideas of sustainable design, the Waterwise Garden focuses on water consumption.
+It demonstrates how, through meticulous design and careful attention to plant selection, a beautiful, functional, and environmentally stable landscape can be achieved.

 The students’ design included a patio area that can be used during events in Ensminger, a dry stream bed ending in a rain garden, extensive use of drought-tolerant plants, and additional water-conserving features.
 Recycled broken concrete, or urbanite, from various projects on the Pullman campus was re-purposed to walls and paths.
 Wooden benches, formerly located in the Information Technology building atrium, were retrofitted to use for patio seating.
 Students focused their efforts on developing a design that would maximize the collection of natural rainfall on the site.
 Existing trees were incorporated into the garden design.

 A Green Roof

 The Waterwise Garden houses a green roof garden pavilion that is used as a garden storage area.
 The green roof also is a valuable teaching tool.
 It allows for a “hands-on” display of how green roofs can reduce energy consumption, aid in stormwater management, promote biodiversity, and still be aesthetically pleasing.
 The roof is planted with a mixture of drought tolerant, cold hardy succulent plants.
 The garden pavilion is partially constructed from reclaimed materials.